 A survey of analytical models used to solve business problems in profit and nonprofit organizations.
-Topics include linear programming, integer programming, project scheduling, transportation and assignment
+Topics include linear programming, integer programming, project scheduling, transportation and assignment models, decision analysis, excel-based simulation models and network models.
+Throughout the semester the models utilize management science software to solve applied business problems.

-Prerequisite: BUS 233, 234 Operations & Information Systems and BUS 235, 236 Management and BUS 239, 240 Marketing and ECN 237, 238 Corporation Finance; limited to juniors or seniors Meets general academic requirement W when offered as 332.
+Prerequisite: BUS 233 or 234 Operations & Information Systems and BUS 235 or 236 Management and BUS 239 or 240 Marketing and ECN 237 or 238 Corporation Finance.
+Limited to juniors or seniors Meets general academic requirement W when offered as 332.